Joan Benoit Samuelson and a long list of Boston Marathon champions have united to form the Bobbi Gibb Marathon Sculpture Project.

 “As the first woman to finish the Boston Marathon, Bobbi Gibb opened up the door for all of us who followed,” notes Samuelson, a two-time Boston champ and winner of the first Olympic Marathon for women in 1984.
 “Without her courage and determination, we might never have gained the chance.”

 Women’s running supporters

-The Bobbi Gibb Marathon Sculpture Project plans to raise funds from corporate sources, but primarily from modest donations by women’s running supporters worldwide.
-Donate to the fund to build the Sculpture online at FirstGiving or via check to:
+The Bobbi Gibb Marathon Sculpture Project is raising funds from many sources, but primarily from modest donations by women’s running supporters worldwide.
+Donate to the fund to build the Sculpture online at 26.2 Foundation via PayPal or via check to: